Karen Bason, professor of health and physical education

 Earned her associate's degree from Grand View University; earned her bachelor's and master's degree from Drake University.

 Dr. Barbara Doering, associate professor of nursing Earned her BSN from Drake University and her MSN from the University of Phoenix.

 Earned her BSN from the University of Texas at Austin and her MSN/PNP from the University of Nebraska Medical Center at Omaha.

 Welcome to the Nursing Department - we are happy to have you!
 I have been a professor here at Grand View for 26 years.
 I teach Professionalism I and II.
 My role as an educator is to facilitate student learning.
 I believe all studenst have a wealth of lived experiences they bring to their nursing education, which provides a foundation to build upon.
 My daughters keep me grounded, my new grandson gives me the delightful opportunity to play again, and my husband is my best friend.

 Hello and welcome to Grand View!
 I teach a variety of classes in the nursing department, but primarily leadership, health assessment and courses for the clinical nurse leader graduate program.
 I enjoy being a co-learner with students and have learned so much from all the students I have encountered throughout the years.
 I'm married and have two adult children in college.
 I'm also very active in church activities and enjoy all kinds of music.
 I look forward to seeing you in class!

-Dr. Catherine Homard, assistant professor of nursing and department chair of nursing
+Dr. Catherine Homard, associate professor of nursing and department chair of nursing